 A masterpiece like is proof enough.
 A haunting exploration of fear and the everlasting impact of childhood trauma, King's horror novel terrified an entire generation of readers, introduced us to Pennywise the Dancing Clown, and served as the inspiration for a number of killer horror movie adaptations.

 Yet after you’ve read all of King’s thrills and chills from front to back, and then returned to a few of his greatest hits for a second go, it’s time to move on to something new.
 But where could you possibly go after reading some of the best horror and thriller novels around?
 Well, as an avid reader himself, Stephen King has a few helpful recommendations.

-You know you’ve made it as a horror writer when your book has scared the master of horror himself, Stephen King.
-Ranging from the Victorian era to today, these nine horror books recommended by Stephen King are sure to give you something to scream about.
-From the thrilling to the downright terrifying, they all deserve a place on your “to be read” list.
+It’s safe to say that you know you’ve made it as a horror writer when your book scares the King of horror.
+Ranging from the Victorian era to today, the following thriller, suspense, and horror books recommended by Stephen King are sure to give you something to scream about.
+From the disturbing to the downright terrifying, these twisted tales all deserve a place on your “to be read” list.

 Speaks the Nightbird

 Set in 1699 in the Carolinas, a young widow named Rachel Howarth is about to be hung as a witch when Matthew Corbett, the magistrate’s clerk, becomes convinced of her innocence.
 When he examines the situation, it turns out many in the town have much to gain by Rachel’s death.
 Rather than the work of the devil, the true evil lies within the townspeople.